RenattoGuzman/Proyecto1-Redes/README.md

-# 🎉 NetChat - A Real-time Chat Application
+# 🕸️ NetChat - A Real-time Chat Application 🕸️

 Welcome to **NetChat**, a modern real-time chat application built with React and Strophe.js!
-This application allows users to communicate through individual and group chats, send files, and manage contacts seamlessly.
+This application allows users to communicate through individual and group chats, send files, and manage contacts seamlessly, by using the XMPP protocol.

 ## 🚀 Features